victorrmatos19/schedulingTransferService/README.md

 ```
 Considerations:
-- FakeDataBase Class: This class aims to only popularize the database.
 - Rates: I preferred to consult the rates in the database to avoid over coding, even using the Strategy pattern the work would be unproductive.
 ```